 Also, Dhigurah Island should be pronounced without H letters.
 The letter “h” is hardly ever pronounced in Dhivehi.

-Getting to Dhigurah from Malé
+How to Get to Dhigurah from Malé

 Dhigurah maldives reviews

-The fastest and most popular way for tourists to get from Male to Dhigurah is by speedboat.
+The fastest and most popular way for tourists to get to Dhigurah from Malé is by speedboat.
 Here’s what you need to know:

-• From Dhigurah to Male, departures are at 4:30 am, 11:45 am (ODiApp) and 6.30 am (12go).
+• From Dhigurah to Malé: at 4:30, 11:45 (ODiApp), and 6:30 (12go).

 Interesting fact: